-The longer we sat there, the more the locals in other tables warmed up to us and because of their lack in English, would randomly shout out lines from movies regardless of its meaning.
-“See you tomorrow!” sang out one dude with bleached hair that looked like the town gangster.
-I couldn’t help the laughter gurgling out of me due to all the nonsensical sentences they enthusiastically shouted from a few metres away- their way of communicating with us in any way possible.
+The longer we sat there, the more the locals in other tables warmed up to us.
+Because of their lack in English, they would randomly shout out lines from movies regardless of its meaning, “See you tomorrow!” (sang out one dude with bleached hair that looked like the town gangster).
+I couldn’t help laughter gurgling out due to all the nonsensical sentences they enthusiastically called from a few metres away- their way of communicating with us in any way possible.

 Suki made Deep and i wake Danny up to join us.
 We all took a walk into the limestone caves which had a curvy sloping floor but so fun and pretty safe to saunter on.
-I made friends with the girls in the bar, and we all ended up with each others’ numbers by the end of the night.
-Deep exchanged numbers with the guys.
+I made friends with the girls in the bar, and we all ended up exchanging each others’ numbers by the end of the night.

 Our anticipated early night turned out to end at 3:30am when i couldn’t take it anymore and crept up to bed.
 The next morning, we roused early so we could make it to the jetty on time, but managed to sneak in a quick local breakfast of pan mee, half boiled eggs and coffee cos it just so happened where we stayed also had a separate cafe where the locals headed to.